 Climate & Sustainability Scholars Program

 The MCSC’s new Climate & Sustainability Scholars Program enables MIT undergraduates to have a unique, yearlong, interdisciplinary experience developing and implementing climate and sustainability research projects.
 Inspired by MIT’s successful SuperUROP program, the Climate & Sustainability Scholars Program has three elements: Climate.UAR course, experiential learning opportunities, and mentorship.
 Students in the program will enroll for a fall-spring sequence in a Climate.UAR course and will be engaged with a complementary research project during that time, which can be on or off campus.
 Students will also be encouraged to participate in on- or off-campus research or internships related to the MCSC during the summer.
-Learn more below; applications are open to rising juniors and seniors from all departments and all majors.
+Learn more below; the program is open to rising juniors and seniors from all departments and all majors.

 The program is available during your junior and senior year to ensure students have enough coursework before they embark on it; students will dive into quantitative methods, so having background knowledge is important to your success in the program.